chef/kitchen-vcenter/README.md

  - `customize` - Dictionary of `xsd:*`-type customizations like annotation, memoryMB or numCPUs (see [VirtualMachineConfigSpec](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.wssdk.smssdk.doc%2Fvim.vm.ConfigSpec.html)).
 Default: none
  - `interface`- VM Network name to use for kitchen connections.
 Default: not set = first interface with usable IP

+ The following optional parameters are relevant for active IP discovery.

- - `aggressive` - Use aggressive IP retrieval to speed up provisioning.
+ - `active_discovery` - Use active IP retrieval to speed up provisioning.
 Default: false
+ - `active_discovery_command` - String or list of specific commands to retrieve VM IP (see Active Discovery Mode section below)
- - `aggressive_os` - OS family of the VM .
+ - `vm_os` - OS family of the VM .
 Values: "linux", "windows".
 Default: autodetect from VMware
- - `aggressive_username` - Username to access the VM.
+ - `vm_username` - Username to access the VM.
 Default: "vagrant"
- - `aggressive_password` - Password to access the VM.
+ - `vm_password` - Password to access the VM.
 Default: "vagrant"

+In addition to active IP discovery, the following optional parameter is relevant for instant clones using Windows.

+ - `vm_win_network` - Internal Windows name of the Kitchen network adapter for reloading.
+Default: Ethernet0

 ## Clone types